Test Detail

 Q. What is a Double Marker Test- First Trimester, and why is it performed?

 A Double Marker Test- First Trimester is a prenatal screening test that assesses the risk of chromosomal abnormalities in the developing fetus.
-It is performed to detect potential genetic conditions such as Down syndrome and Edwards’ syndrome.
+It is performed to assess the risk of potential genetic conditions such as Down syndrome and Edwards’ syndrome.

 Q. How early can a dual marker test be conducted during pregnancy?